-Take a hike!
 There are plenty of public parks in Anacortes that do not require a Discover Pass.
 Mount Erie is on the south side of Anacortes, off Heart Lake Road.
 At the top of Mt.
 Erie, elevation 1,270 ft, choose from four viewing areas and be rewarded with spectacular views in every direction.
 There is a small parking area and a road to the top of Mt.
 Erie.
 Trails from this area lead into a portion of the 1400 plus acres of the Anacortes Forest Lands.
 The Cranberry Lake area, off Georgia Ave at Cranberry lake Road, is found near the city center.
 It is heavily forested and contains Cranberry Lake (approximately 27 acres) and several other small lakes and bogs.
 The site varies in terrain from flat to steep slopes.
 An extensive trail system is found in this area.
 To learn more about the various park sites in Anacortes, click here.

-Go on a picnic – Storvik Park is located at 1110 32nd Street, between 29th St. and 32nd St. There are restrooms, children’s play area, parking, and multiple picnic areas.
+Storvik Park is located at 1110 32nd Street, between 29th St. and 32nd St. There are restrooms, children’s play area, parking, and multiple picnic areas.
 Causland Park, at 710 N Avenue, was built in the 1920’s by John Baptiste LePage to honor Anacortes veterans from World War I to the Vietnam War.
 This unique park has extensive ornate rock work and is on the National Register of Historic Places.
 Low, serpentine mosaic walls surround the park, and a bandstand, amphitheater and terraces are similarly made of colored pebble and rock mosaic.
 Seafarers Memorial Park, t 14th St. and Seafarers Way, is the site of the Seaman Memorial at the Cap Sante Marina.
 Enjoy a meal or a snack on their picnic tables, walk the promenade and relax on the beach with a beautiful view of Fidalgo Bay.

-Walk the Anacortes Mural Project, mostly along Commercial Avenue.
+Take a walk and follow the Anacortes Mural Project, mostly along Commercial Avenue.
 Pop into the Visitor Information Center and pick up a free copy of the Visitor’s Map & Guide – there will be sections inside that refer to the murals, and where they’re located.
 You can also go to the Town Graphics website here, and browse through the tabs marked “Old Town” and “Commercial Avenue” – with over 120 murals, you’ll spend a good bit of your day looking for them all!

-Make it a festival weekend!
 The Anacortes Waterfront Festival (happening each June), and Anacortes Art Festival (happening each August), are both free to attend.